www10177/OpenH11/README.md

 This repository contains a QMK firmware implementation for the DOIO KBGMH11 keyboard, referred to here as OpenH11.
 The specific keyboard definition is located within the `keyboards/open_h11/` directory.

+## Main Features

+This firmware aims to provide an open-source alternative for the DOIO KBGM-H11, enabling features and customizations available through QMK.
+Key features include:

+*   **OLED Screen Modification:** Prevent OLED Burn-in.
+Allows customization of the OLED display content.
+*   **Low Latency:** Configured for a 1000Hz polling rate and utilizes QMK's debounce algorithms for responsiveness. [ref](https://michael.stapelberg.ch/posts/2021-05-08-keyboard-input-latency-qmk-kinesis/)
+*   **Fully Open Source:** Leverages the QMK framework, allowing users to implement any QMK feature, customize keymaps, and contribute to the project.

 ## WARNING: Flashing Risks

 **Flashing custom firmware can potentially brick your keyboard.** If the flashing process fails or overwrites the STM32duino bootloader, you might be unable to enter bootloader mode again via standard methods.